boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 For a simple brute force loop thats astonishingly fast.
 Its about as fast as you can iterate the array nearly!
 Its also using a single core to do it.
 I then tried it with 12 goroutines all running together and runtime as you would expect dropped to about 20 ms. However this is still a brute force algorithm, and as such we are still marching though all of the memory of the index.
 Can we reduce it?

-The technique used by bitfunnel to avoid looking at all memory is cool.
-Using higher ranked rows.
+The techniques used by bitfunnel to avoid looking at all memory is cool.
+Which makes sense because CPU is not the limiting factor of the algorithm.
+Its actually how much memory you can pump through the CPU.
+As such you want to touch as little memory as possible.
+They do this by rotating the bit vectors and using higher ranked rows.

-But it also looks hard to implement.
+Higher ranked rows is neat but it also looks hard to implement.
+It's also more useful when you shard your index on multiple machines which I am not doing.
 Reading the bitfunnel blog suggests the same, and the people writing that all have PhD's.
 So this technique is probably out of reach for most, and especially for a single person working on things in their spare time, and more so if that person is me.

 However the rotation of the bit vectors to reduce memory access is super neat.
 Something that seems fairly easy to implement too.
 Lets look at that later once we thinking about it some more.